 FORM 10-K

 (Mark One)

-Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended June 30, 2014
+■ Annual Report Pursuant to Sect ion 13 or 15(d) of the Securities Exchange Act of 1934

-OR
+For the fiscal year ended June 30, 201 5

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934
+OF L Comments

-For the transition period from \\\\\ to \\\\
+☐ Transition Report Pursuant to S ection 13 or 15(d) of the Securi ties Exchange Act of 1934

-Commission File Number: 000-26926
+For the transition period from to

-ScanSource, Inc. (Exact name of registrant as specified in its charter)
+Commission File Nu ımber: 000-26926

-South Carolina (State or other jurisdiction of incorporation or organization)
+scan source -

-6 Logue Court Greenville, South Carolina (Address of principal executive offices) 57-0965380 (I.R.S.
-Employer Identification No.)
+ScanSour ce.
+Inc.

-29615 (Zip Code)
+(Exact name of registrant a

-(Registrant's telephone number, including area code)
+-

-Securities registered pursuant to Section 12(b) of the Act:
+South Caroli na 57-0965380

-Title of Each Class Name of Each Exchange on Which Registered
+(State or other juris (I.R.S.
+Employer

-Common Stock, no par value
+incorporation or org 6 Logue Cou Identification No.)

-NASDAQ Global Select Market
+Greenville, South Carolina 29615 (Zip Code)

-Securities registered pursuant to Section 12(g) of the Act: None.
+(Address of principal ex ecutive offices) (864) 28 R_2/32 (Zip code)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. $\square$ Yes $\square$ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\square$ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\blacksquare$ Yes $\square$ No
+(Registrant's telephone num

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). $\blacksquare$ Yes $\square$ No
+· -

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Securities registered pursuant to Section 12(b) of the Act :

-Large accelerated filer × Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company • • • • • • • • • • • • • • • • • • • ( 1 7 1
+Title of Each C th Exchange on Which Registered

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes $\boxtimes$ No The aggregate market value of the voting common stock of the Registrant held by non-affiliates of the Registrant at December 31, 2013 was \$1,198,337,846, as computed by reference to the closing price of such stock on such date.
+Common Stock, no par value Securities registered pursuant AQ Global Select Market

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Non •

-Class Outstanding at August 26, 2014 Common Stock, no par value per share 28,541,465 shares DOCUMENTS INCORPO RATED BY REFERENCE The registrant has incornorated by referenced into Part III of this report certain portion ns of its proxy statement for its 2014 Annual Meeting of Shareholders, which is
+ndicate by check mark if the registrant is a well-l ndicate by check mark if the registrant is not requ ndicate by check mark if the registrant is not required to the registrant (1) ' ' - nat the registrant was required to file such reports), and (2) has been s subject to such filing requirements for the past 90 lays. ▼ Yes □ No indicate by check mark whether the registrant has submitted electronically and posted of on its corporate Web site if any every Interactive Data File required to be submitted uch shorter period that the registrant was required to submit and post such files).
+Yes No tained herein, and will not be contained, to the best rm 10-K or any amendment to this Form 10-K. ndicate by check mark whether the registrant is a large accelerated filer, an accelerated l filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of large accelerated filer," "accelerated filer" and "s maller reporting company" in Rule 12 2b-2 of the Exchange Act.
+Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) ndicate by check mark whether the registrant is a The aggregate market value of the voting commo n stock of the Registrant held by non- ecember 31, 2014 was \$1,143,899,207, as computed by reference to the closing price of such stock on indicate the number of shares outstanding of each nck as of the latest practicable of late of the issuer 5 classes of common su Class luo nor sharo Outsta 27.615 189 shares Common Stock, no par va ine her share 27,615,189 shares

-The registrant has incorporated by referenced into Part III of this report certain portions of its proxy statement for its 2014 Annual Meeting of Shareholders, which is expected to be filed pursuant to Regulation 14A within 120 days after the end of the registrant's fiscal year ended June 30, 2014.
+DOCUMENTS INCORPORATED BY REFERENCE